Detecting AI-Generated Video via Frame Consistency

-In recent years, a large amount of work has focused on generated image detection~\cite{mccloskey2019detecting,zhang2019detecting,barni2020cnn,corvi2023detection,sha2023fake}, especially for unseen generation models.
-A simple classifier trained by Wang et al.~\cite{wang2020cnn} on pagan-generated images using multiple data augmentations can be generalized to 20 unseen other GAN-generated images.
-Frank et al.~\cite{frank2020leveraging} concluded that the artifacts of the generated images are caused by the upsampling method.
+Many studies have focused on generated image detection, especially for unseen generation models.
+A simple classifier trained by Wang et al.~\cite{wang2020cnn} on ProGAN-generated images can be generalized to 20 unseen other GAN-generated images.
+Frank et al.~\cite{frank2020leveraging} conclude that the artifacts of the generated images are caused by the upsampling method.
 Wang et al.~\cite{wang2023dire} identify generated images through the difference of images reconstructed by a pre-trained diffusion model.
-Tan et al.~\cite{tan2023learning} adopt a pre-trained CNN model as transformation models convert images into gradients.
-Ojha et al.~\cite{ojha2023towards} proposed based on pre-trained vision-to-language models to develop a universal generated image detector.
-In orthogonal, a large amount of work focuses on the detection of Deepfake images~\cite{guarnera2020deepfake,li2020face,zhao2021multi,shiohara2022detecting}, such as artificially creating general forged boundaries~\cite{shiohara2022detecting}, detect shifts in the frequency domain~\cite{guo2023hierarchical}, and detect Deepfake from inconsistencies in face image regions~\cite{zhao2021learning}.

-So far, there are some studies on detecting Deepfake videos\cite{guera2018deepfake,masi2020two,agarwal2020detecting,haliassos2021lips,wang2023altfreezing}, but there is a lack of research specifically focused on detecting generated videos.
-We hope this paper can bring exploratory and insightful contributions to this domain of study.
+Ojha et al.~\cite{ojha2023towards} propose to develop a universal generated image detector based on pre-trained vision-to-language models.
+Meanwhile, a large amount of work focuses on Deepfake detection~\cite{shiohara2022detecting}.
+So far, there are some studies on detecting Deepfake videos \cite{yan2023ucf,yan2024df40,yan2024transcending,yan2023deepfakebench}, but research on detecting AI-generated videos remains unexplored.
+This paper targets at bringing exploratory and leverageable contributions to this new direction.